HarrisonLeach1/NameSayer/README.md

 Please refer to the [UserManual.pdf](./UserManual.pdf) for information on how to use the application itself.

 ## How to build
-To build `NameSayer-1.0.jar` you should have Maven installed and be in the same directory as the `pom.xml`.
+To build `NameSayer-1.0.jar` you should have the latest version of [Maven](https://maven.apache.org/) installed and be in the same directory as the `pom.xml`.

 Enter the following command into the terminal:
 ```shell